Pesto Vegetable Pizza

 - 1/4 cup grated Parmesan cheese

-- Place crust on an ungreased 12-in. pizza pan.
+- Preheat oven to 450°.
+Place crust on an ungreased 12-in. pizza pan.
 Rub cut side of garlic cloves over crust; discard garlic.
-Spread crust with pesto.
-Top with the spinach, mushrooms, yellow pepper, tomatoes and basil.
+Spread pesto over crust.
+Top with spinach, mushrooms, yellow pepper, tomatoes and basil.
 Sprinkle with cheeses and oregano.